hecarson/utahsec-challenges/2024-11-14/chal1/sol/README.md

 * `libc.so.6` is the C standard library used by `chal1`.
 * `ld-linux-x86-64.so.2` is the dynamic linker for the specific version of the given libc binary.

-For fun, you can run the libc binary with the ld-linux.so linker to see the libc version.
+This is unnecessary, but for fun, we can run the libc binary with the ld-linux.so linker to see the libc version.

 ```
 ./ld-linux-x86-64.so.2 ./libc.so.6